orcasound/Theo/README.md

 # Theo
-C++ Code to determine UTM coordinates from 2-D image
+C++ Code to determine UTM coordinates from 2-D photographic image

 Theo Update:  9/8/2020

 The current revision of Theo is version 0.9 dated Sept.
 8, 2020

-A number of new features are included and the UTM geometry has been recoded.
+A number of new features are included and the UTM geometry has been re-coded.
 After the fourth fiducial is ‘Number Clicked’, a wait cursor appears while the UTMx and UTMy of every accessible point on the camera image is computed.
 After that a <Ctrl> click on a point just does a look up in these computed numbers and computes the range and azimuth and fills in the corresponding boxes at the bottom of the screen.

 To use Theo,
     1. click on Choose Location to select the .loc file for the image(s) you plan to process.